As of December 3rd, 2020:

 Statewide Gatherings, Indoor Social Get-Together Guidance→ Limit gatherings to 50 people or fewer.
 Gatherings of any size risk spreading illness, and the larger the gathering the greater the risk.

-Social, recreational, cultural, civic, and faith-based gatherings in Phase Two counties should follow:
+Social, recreational, cultural, civic, and faith-based gatherings should follow:

 OHA Safe + Strong→ For more guidance on population specific resources, such as shelter guidance and wrap around supports.